apache/druid/docs/querying/kafka-extraction-namespace.md

 To use this Apache Druid extension, [include](../configuration/extensions.md#loading-extensions) `druid-kafka-extraction-namespace` in the extensions load list.

-This extension provides all the functionality of `druid-lookups-cached-global`.
-You should only load one of the two extensions.
+The `druid-kafka-extraction-namespace` extension includes all the functionality of `druid-lookups-cached-global`.
+Do not load both extensions, but choose the extension that best suits your needs:
+- `druid-kafka-extraction-namespace` if you need Kafka lookup functionality
-(load `druid-lookups-cached-global` if you only want global cached lookup functionality, load `druid-kafka-extraction-namespace` if you also want kafka lookup functionality)
+- `druid-lookups-cached-global` if you only want global cached lookup functionality

 If you need updates to populate as promptly as possible, it is possible to plug into a Kafka topic whose key is the old value and message is the desired new value (both in UTF-8) as a LookupExtractorFactory.